SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

 # Examples

-## Example #1: Hexadecimnal/Unicode Escape Sequence Representations
+## Example #1: Hexadecimal/Unicode Escape Sequence Representations

 Rather than storing a string as a literal, an author may choose to store it as an _[escape sequence](https://riptutorial.com/javascript/example/19374/escape-sequence-types)_.
 The javascript engine will parse the actual string literal value of an escaped string before it is used or printed to the console.
-However, its virtually unreadable to an ordinary human.
+However, it's virtually unreadable to an ordinary human.
 Below is an example of a sample obfuscated using this technique.

 ### Original Source Code